ElsieHealthy/elsiehealthy.github.io/_pages/privacypolicy.md

 # Privacy Policy for Elsie Mobile Application

-_Effective Date: [Date]_

 ## 1. Introduction

 This Privacy Policy governs the manner in which Elsie ("we" or "our") collects, uses, maintains, and discloses information collected from users ("you" or "users") of the Elsie mobile application ("the App").
 This policy applies to the App and all products and services offered by Elsie.

 ## 2. Information Collection

 We may collect personal identification information from users in various ways, including when users interact with the App, register an account, or provide information voluntarily.
-The types of personal information we may collect include [list types of information collected].
+The types of personal information we may collect include age.

 ## 3. Information Use